vandermesis/Kolorofon/README.md

 ![animation](/Demo/animation.gif)

+## Usage

-Follow your color!
+Follow your colour!
 You have 60 seconds to pick and follow your color.
-Shake it if your color is not on the screen.
+Shake it if your colour is not on the screen.

 Simple as that!
 Ho!

+## Author

+Marek Skrzelowski, mskrzelowski@vandermesis.com

 *.swift learning month one*